Social World Models: Introduction

 To demonstrate the effectiveness of \protocolname as a general-purpose representation of the social world, we develop an LLM-powered \protocolname-Parser that automatically converts free-text narratives into structured representations.
-We show that the parsed structured data enhances LLMs' performance in reasoning about social interactions, achieving \textbf{SOTA results} across a diverse set of social reasoning tasks including theory of mind reasoning \citep{sclar2023mindinglanguagemodelslack}, multi-party belief tracking in daily dialogue \citep{kim-etal-2023-fantom}, and embodied social reasoning \citep{jin-etal-2024-mmtom}.
-Further ablation studies show that smaller LLMs (e.g., \texttt{o3-mini}) can effectively parse static text into \protocolname data, even aiding more capable models at social reasoning (e.g., improving accuracy on ParaToMi of \texttt{o1} from 83.5\% to 94.3\%).
-The consistent improvements across diverse models indicate that our automatically parsed structured representation improves LLMs' ability to perform social reasoning from a \textbf{static third-person} perspective.
+We show that the parsed structured data improves LLM performance across a diverse set of social reasoning tasks including theory of mind reasoning \citep{sclar2023mindinglanguagemodelslack}, multi-party belief tracking in daily dialogue \citep{kim-etal-2023-fantom}, and embodied social reasoning \citep{jin-etal-2024-mmtom}, even reaching state-of-the-art performance on several tasks.
+Further ablation studies show that even more efficient LLMs (e.g., \texttt{o3-mini}) can effectively parse static text into \protocolname data and help more capable models at social reasoning (e.g., improving accuracy on ParaToMi of \texttt{o1} from 83.5\% to 94.3\%).
+This cross-model transfer is not found in other prompting methods, suggesting that representation construction and reasoning may make different contributions in this setting (\S\ref{sec:dissociation}).
+Improvements suggest that our automatically parsed structured representation improves LLMs' ability to perform social reasoning from a \textbf{static third-person} perspective.

 Building upon this structured representation, we then show how to effectively induce and use social world models from \protocolname.
-Inspired by previous works building (non-social) world models \citep{worldmodels2018david, worldmodels2023xiang}, We show that the induced social world model can help AI agents better engage in social interactions.
-Through experiments on the SOTOPIA platform \citep{zhou2024sotopia}, we demonstrate that agents equipped with a social world model can make more goal-oriented and strategic decisions in social interactions, largely outperforming baseline agents without such world models.
-Notably, we find that social world models provide distinct advantages in cooperative versus competitive settings.
-These results highlight that our formalism supports \textbf{interactive first-person} social reasoning, enabling agents to interpret and act more intelligently within social situations from their own perspective.
+Inspired by previous works building (non-social) world models \citep{worldmodels2018david, worldmodels2023xiang}, we show that the induced social world model can help AI agents better engage in social interactions.
+Through experiments on the SOTOPIA platform \citep{zhou2024sotopia}, we demonstrate that agents equipped with a social world model can make more goal-oriented and strategic decisions in social interactions.
+Notably, we find that social world models produce different gains in cooperative versus competitive settings.
+These results provide initial evidence that our formalism supports \textbf{interactive first-person} social reasoning, enabling agents to interpret and act more intelligently within social situations from their own perspective.

-Our contributions are: (1) We define social world models and introduce \protocolname, a formalism bridging narratives and computational modeling; (2) We develop a \protocolname-Parser improving LLMs' social reasoning across diverse tasks; (3) We build effective social world models demonstrating utility in social interactions.